Emancipation Pictorial

-The Emancipation Pictorial (解放画报 (觧放𤰱報, Jiěfàng Huàbào)), also known as the Liberation Pictorial, was a short-lived women's magazine published in the Republic of China.
+The Emancipation Pictorial (解放画报 (觧放𤰱報, Jiěfàng Huàbào)), also known as the Liberation Pictorial, was a women's magazine published in the Republic of China.
 Established by the Xinmin Library, it was first published on 4 May 1920 and is known to have lasted for eighteen issues; the preface to the last edition indicated a plan to rejuvenate the magazine, though no continuation has been identified.

 Articles, mostly produced by men, dealt with topics of interest to contemporary women readers such as breast binding and marriage.
-The Emancipation Pictorial advocated for equal rights for men and women, though it did not embrace the contemporary women's rights movement and rejected women's participation in the contemporary political situation.
+The Emancipation Pictorial advocated for equal rights for men and women, though it did not embrace the women's rights movement and rejected women's participation in the contemporary political situation.
 Imagery ranged from the realistic to the surreal, and generally explored how women had suffered, emancipation could occur, and emancipation was realized in contemporary China.

 Publication

 The Emancipation Pictorial was one of several magazines established following the May Fourth Movement to deal primarily with women's issues; others included The New Woman and Women's Review.
 It was published by the Xinmin Library, which had been co-founded by Zheng Zhegu, Zheng Zhengqiu, and Zhou Jianyun; also published by Xinmin was the magazine Yaofeng Monthly and the newspaper Spring Voice Daily.

 The first issue of the Emancipation Pictorial was published on 4 May 1920, the first anniversary of the May Fourth Movement, which the magazine supported.
 Explaining the rationale behind the establishment of the Emancipation Pictorial, editor Zhou Jianyun wrote in the first issue:

 Eight years since the founding of the Republic of China, though the name has changed, the content remains the same; though the emperor has been removed, the people are still slaves; though global trends are calling, the Chinese people's thinking has not changed. ...
 [Out of love for country, this magazine] seeks to tear off all constraints, promote liberation, and then bring about some transformation.
 (Note: Original: .)

 The majority of the magazine's contributors were men.
 These included Qian Xingcun, Pan Gongzhan, Ye Chucang, Gu Kenfu, Xu Banmei, and Guan Ji'an.
 Editorship of the magazine was handled by Zhou Jianyun.
 New issues were published every month.
 It is unknown when the Emancipation Pictorial was disestablished.
 Eighteen issues have been recorded, and an editorial in the last known issue indicated that publication would continue with reformed content and a new look.
 No such continuation has been identified.